 2. Noise-Induced Illnesses

-In addition to being distracting, workplace noise can have serious detrimental health effects.
-In fact, rather than germs, it is office noise that is one of the leading causes of work illnesses.
+In addition to being distracting, workplace noise can have serious, detrimental health effects.
+In fact, rather than germs, it is office noise that is one of the leading causes of workplace illness.

 Moving on, the effect of these illnesses on the productivity of businesses is notable.
 According to research conducted by the Commonwealth Fund, illness reduces worker productivity by half and results in an annual 260 billion dollars lost in economic value, just within the United States.

 4. Issues with Other Workers

 Another source of worker distraction common to open floor plans is workplace animosity.
 Differences in personality, plus idiosyncrasies and individual taste concerning fashion and personal scents can exacerbate seemingly minor problems.